 *When you provide information about household members, it is your responsibility to ensure that you do so with their full knowledge and consent.

-- We hold names and dates of birth, photographic ID and information about your previous housing circumstances to assess housing applications
+- Your name, dates of birth, photographic ID and information about your previous housing circumstances to assess housing applications

-- We hold your contact details so we can communicate with you, and to keep you informed about other services we offer which may be useful to you
+- Your contact details so we can communicate with you and to keep you informed about other services we offer which may be useful to you

-- We record information about your needs and requirements to ensure our services are accessible; that we take account of any support needs in our dealings with you; and to improve our communications with you.
-For example, if you are involved with a carer or social worker, if you need adaptations in your home, if you need large print or translated text
+- Information about your needs and requirements to ensure our services are accessible, that we take account of any support needs in our dealings with you and to improve our communications with you.
+For example, if you are involved with a carer or social worker, if you need adaptations in your home, if you need large print or translated text.

-- We record information to help us to deliver housing management services including reports of anti-social behaviour, complaints, change in circumstances e.g. if you have a medical need which means you need to move
+- Record information to help us to deliver housing management services including reports of anti-social behaviour, complaints, change in circumstances e.g. if you have a medical need which means you need to move

-- We may hold information about you if you are engaged with our additional guidance and support services.
-For example in connection with access to training and employment we may hold information about your job history and skills and experience, or if we support you to improve your financial circumstances, we may hold information about your household income and expenditure
+- Hold information about you if you are engaged with our additional guidance and support services.
+For example in connection with access to training and employment we may hold information about your job history and skills and experience, or if we support you to improve your financial circumstances, we may hold information about your household income and expenditure.

-- We may hold recordings of your telephone calls to us, as some calls to our contact centre are recorded for training and monitoring purposes so we can ensure we’re delivering a good service**
+- Record your telephone calls to us, as some calls to our contact centre are recorded for training and monitoring purposes so we can ensure we’re delivering a good service*

-- We may capture your image on our CCTV systems if you visit an estate, office or community facility which is covered by this facility*
+- Capture images on our CCTV systems if you visit an estate, office or community facility which is covered by such technology*

-- We may carry out insight and satisfaction surveys to help us to monitor our performance and to improve our services to our customers.
+- Carry out insight and satisfaction surveys to help us to monitor our performance and to improve our services to our customers.

 *Call recordings and CCTV recordings will be held in accordance with our Information Security and Data Protection Policy before being erased.

-This list is not exhaustive, as we hold records of most contacts we have with you, or about you, and we process this information so we can deliver services to you.
+This list is not exhaustive, as we hold records of most contact we have with you, or about you, and we process this information so we can deliver services to you.